 Fruits and vegetables are a great source of flavor and nutrition.

 - Plant-based foods -- carrots, spinach, apples, and peaches -- are naturally low in sodium.

 - Sun-dried tomatoes, dried mushrooms, cranberries, cherries, and other dried fruits are bursting with flavor.
 Use them in salads and other dishes to add zest.

 Try Salt-free Cooking

 - Add a splash of lemon and other citrus fruits, or wine, to soups and other dishes.
-Or, use them as a marinade for chicken and other meats.
+Use them as a marinade for chicken and other meats.

 - Avoid onion or garlic salt.
 Instead, use fresh garlic and onion, or onion and garlic powder.